pymc-devs/pymc-examples/examples/time_series/Time_Series_Generative_Graph.myst.md

 +++

 In This notebook, we show to model and fit a time series model starting from a generative graph.
-In particular, we explain how to use {func}`~pytensor.scan` to loop efficiently inside a PyMC model.
+In particular, we explain how to use {func}`~pytensor.scan.basic.scan` to loop efficiently inside a PyMC model.

 For this example, we consider an autoregressive model AR(2).
 Recall that an AR(2) model is defined as: